ocean-next/eNATL60/05_data.md

  - The pangeo-cloud (https://catalog.pangeo.io/browse/master/ocean/MEOM_NEMO/) hosts the surface fields converted to zarr format, computation can be done on https://ocean.pangeo.io/

- - You can ask for your personnalised dataset at aurelie.albert(at)ocean.next.fr
+ - You can ask for your personnalised dataset at aurelie.albert(at)ocean-next.fr